Libera-Chat/libera-chat.github.io/content/_guides/cloaks.md

 must be specifically configured to do so.
 This ensures that your IP address will not be exposed whenever `NickServ` is briefly unavailable due to maintenance.

-Once you are cloaked, only you and Libera.Chat staff can see your connecting host.
-Staff will refuse requests to disclose the IP addresses, host names, or connection metadata of cloaked users as per Libera.Chat's [privacy policy](/privacy).

 [contact]: /guides/faq#how-to-find-libera-chat-staff